 Do-it-yourself kits and tools are available online and at your local drugstore.
 But because you’re using a very sharp blade, you may cut your skin when you scrape it.
 This can lead to infection or other problems.

-How to Prepare
+How to Prepare for Dermaplaning